Income Tax Calculator

 Ordinary Dividends–All dividends should be considered ordinary unless specifically classified as qualified.
 Ordinary dividends are taxed as normal income.

-Qualified Dividends– these are taxed at lower rates than ordinary dividends.
+Qualified Dividends–These are taxed at the same rate as long-term capital gains, lower than that of ordinary dividends.
 There are many stringent measures in place for dividends to be legally defined as qualified.
-The range of taxation can be as high as 23.8% for the highest tax bracket to tax-free for the lowest tax bracket.

 Passive Incomes–Making the distinction between passive and active income is important because taxpayers can claim passive losses.
 Passive income generally comes from two places, rental properties or businesses that don't require material participation.
 Any excessive passive income loss can be accrued until used or deducted in the year the taxpayer disposes of the passive activity in a taxable transaction.